ilyasergey/YSC2229/source/week-06_queues.rst

  # dequeue q;;
  - : (int * string) option = Some (7, "nwztj")

 Double Linked Lists
 -------------------

+[TODO] Stopped here

 To allow for the queue of an arbitrary size, we will need an auxiliary data structure, known as double-linked list.

 Let us start the definition of a doubly-linked list by defining its signature::